ninjaas/changeMyGovernment/README.md

 - At this hour, we strongly need transparent processes, Open source platforms, elegant systems, Intellectual leaders and better tools.

-#### Every Transaction is to be Tracked.
+#### Every Transaction be Tracked.

-A Revenue system that tracks every form of money movements!
+- A Revenue system that tracks every form of money movement!
+- No chance for Fraud.

-#### We need tools
+#### We need Forums
 To vote and get consensus for social problems, in the Best interest of our society and our systems!

 #### Issue Trackers:
- Online-Virtual Communities to discuss, brainstorm, Vote for People's problems, platforms to get closer to reality and seeing progress faster.
+ - Online-Virtual Communities to discuss, brainstorm, Vote for the need,
+ - Get consensus for People's problems,
+ - Nurturing environments to platforms.
+ - seeing progress faster.
  - We need Radical changes.

 Faster funding to completion to Quality Checks of any development project.